-At BCC your success is our #1 goal.
+At BCC your success is our priority.
 It is the driving force behind everything we do.
 Our entire staff is committed to working with you to help make your time here as enjoyable and productive as possible.
-Thanks again for selecting Barstow Community College.
+Thank you again for selecting Barstow Community College.